BeMoreHumanOrg/bemorehuman/README.md

 #### Background info

 - Bemorehuman doesn't deal with databases.
-Just flat files.
+We only deal with text files.
 This way we have zero database dependencies.
 That said, I've tried to allow the flat files bemorehuman generates to be imported into a database easily if you like.